fireatwill13/CS50FinalProject/DESIGN.md

 -   Dynamic map interactions using Leaflet.js and OpenStreetMap tiles.

 -   Chat functionality that handles asynchronous message sending and receiving.

+4. **API**

+- **Google Map API** is used to pinpoint user location on a real-time basis.

+- **Wikipedia API & REST Countries API** are used to fetch cultural information about specfic countries to generate a brief introduction to that country.

+- **Google Translate API** is implemented to translate all webpages into different languages, in order to suit the demand of the users.

 * * * * *